nickuntitled/nickuntitled/README.md

-- 👋 Hi, I’m @nickuntitled
+👋 Hi, I’m @nickuntitled (Kittisak Chotikkakamthorn)

-- 👀 I’m interested in Python, ML/AI and JavaScript.
+- I have already finished internship in artificial intelligence/machine learning on computer vision in department of electrical engineering, National Chung Cheng University, Taiwan.
-- 🌱 I’m currently doing Thesis about face detection, facial landmark detection and head pose estimation.
+- My interest is related to Python, Machine Learning (with Deep Learning), Computer Vision, and Applied Artificial Intelligence in Medicine.
-- 📫 Follow me on [https://nickuntitled.com](https://nickuntitled.com) or [Twitter](https://twitter.com/nicknznick).
+- Follow me on [https://nickuntitled.com](https://nickuntitled.com) or [X (Formerly Twitter](https://twitter.com/nicknznick).

 <!---
 nickuntitled/nickuntitled is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.